20 Weeks - March 12-July 30, 2018 on Monday evenings from 6-7:30pm Pacific

 Identifying nouns and verbs in sentences, introduction to number and tense - 1 class

 The beginnings of Spoken Sanskrit - 3 classes

 Review, discussion, feedback - final class in module

-Srinivas Kadaba lives and works in the Bay Area.
-He has been familiar with chanting Sanskrit ShlokAs since childhood, and learned some grammar forms during high school.
-A love of classical Indian knowledge systems such as music, Ayurveda, Yoga, and philosophy motivated him to learn spoken Samskrit when he came across Samskritabharati in the Bay Area, and he has been a student since the summer of 2012.
-The ability to speak even simple Sanskrit which has greatly enriched his experiences, which led him to teach the first level spoken Samskrit class for adults in Fremont.
-He greatly appreciates the opportunity to share his experience and help the students of Kerala Ayurveda Academy familiarize themselves with Samskrit to their needs.
+Srinivas Kadaba lives and works in the Bay Area, California.
+He first began studying Sanskrit by chanting its Slokas in childhood, then learned grammar forms during high school.
+A love of classical Indian knowledge systems such as music, Ayurveda, Yoga, and philosophy motivated him to learn spoken Sanskrit when he came across Samskritabharati in the Bay Area, and he has been a student since the summer of 2012.
+Discovering the profound ability to speak even simple Sanskrit, which has greatly enriched his Vedic experiences, led him to teach the first level spoken Sanskrit class for adults in Fremont.
+He greatly appreciates the opportunity to share his experience and help the students of Kerala Ayurveda Academy familiarize themselves with Sanskrit for enriching their Ayurvedic studies.

 Dr. Suhas Kshirsagar, BAMS, MD